Harvard's first degree program in Computational Science and Engineering is an intensive year of coursework leading to the Master of Science.

 The one-year SM program, developed by IACS, will provide rigorous training in the mathematical and computing foundations of CSE.
 Complementing the foundational coursework will be independent research projects and elective courses focusing on the application of computation to one or more domains.

-Applications for the Fall 2014 entering class are now being accepted.
+Applications for the Fall 2014 entering class are no longer being accepted.

 Answers to questions frequently asked by both external applicants and Harvard students interested in the master's program can be found in the FAQ.